 Colostrum, the rich milk produced by the mother during the first few days after delivery, provides essential nutrients as well as antibodies to boost the baby’s immune system, reducing the likelihood of death in the neonatal period.
-Breastfeeding within one hour of life protects the child from infections and reduces the risk of death by up to 22 per cent in the first month of life.
 Skin-to-skin contact with the mother through breastfeeding fosters mother-infant bonding and keeps the child warm, reducing the child’s risk of dying of cold (‘hypothermia’).

 Exclusive breastfeeding for six months